kappamaki/ubuntu-tools/toggle-inputs/README.md

 # Toggle Inputs #

-Simple apps for toggling laptop keyboard/touchpad on/off
+Simple apps for toggling laptop keyboard/touchpad on/off.

+This can be useful if you plug an external keyboard/mouse into your laptop and have a cat. 🐈

 - Use `xinput list` to find the name of your laptop touchpad/keyboard devices
 - Edit `toggle-touchpad` and `toggle-keyboard` to ensure that the device name